josiah-d/eeg_analyis_affective_music/README.md

 Note: All subject and trial correlation EEG plots are in `img/correlations`.

 Lastly, histograms for each category, e.g. `control`, `epochs`, `post_epochs`, were plotted as a stacked histogram with the mean noted.
 The `control` data has a more central tendency while the `epochs` data is shifted negatively.
 The `post_epochs` data is still shifted negatively but seems to be beginning to normalize.
-Additionally, the plots suggest that there is a positive skew.
+Additionally, the plots suggest that there is a positive skew during and after exposure to affective music.

 ![EEG Voltage](img/histograms/grouped_eeg_voltages.jpg)